growi-dev/blog_content/_drafts/It-is-an-API-stupid.md

 # Even fewer Words on Good API Design
 >Never trust the client.
 The client is in the hands of the enemy.

 Good API design is not easy.
 API design is not more complicated than implementing a good architecture but while the architecture structures your code and is therefore mostly hidden from the outside observer, an API by it's very nature is completely exposed to the outside.
+The consequence is, that you can't refactor an API

 proprties of good apis
 - statelessness / decoupled / atomic / transactional